nuts-foundation/nuts-documentation/pages/technical/identifiers.rst

 urn:oid:1.3.6.1.4.1.54851.1             Nuts consent classes    Consent                 Consent classifier ID, eg: urn:oid:1.3.6.1.4.1.54851.1:MEDICAL. urn:nuts:endpoint                       Endpoint type           Registry                The type of endpoint a URL points to, eg: Consent, Registry or FHIR. urn:ietf:rfc:1779                       X500Name                Registry                Name notation used in X509 Certificates.
-Identifies a Consent Corda node.
+Identifies a Consent Corda node. urn:ietf:rfc:3986                       URI                     Consent/Registry/Auth   Indication the value is of type URI, should be used to indicate an OID
 =====================================   ====================    =====================   =============================================================================

 The choice (for now) has been made to use URN and OID style identifiers.